gmark2008/Kades-DDLC-Mods/README.md

 Spending time with yuri of course.....

 ## How to install it
-Just go into relases and then extract the folder then run the .exe There you go no hard things needed
+Just go into releases and then extract the folder then run the .exe There you go no hard things needed

 ## How Long Is It